AgoutiDev/AppThroat/README.md

 2. `npm run build`
 3. You can run a test server by executing `./throat.py`

-Just for reference.
-Just a working layout.
+Just for reference, working layout ...

 <img src="agouti.jpg" alt="agouti.jpg">